 Abstract

 Humans and animals have to balance the need for exploring new options and exploiting existing options that are known to be good.
 This tradeoff is known as the explore-exploit dilemma.
 To better understand the neural mechanism underlying how humans and animals solve the explore-exploit dilemma, a good animal behavioral model is critical.
-Most previous explore-exploit studies in rodents used ethologically unrealistic operant boxes and a reversal learning paradigms which have certain limitations.
+Most previous explore-exploit studies in rodents used ethologically unrealistic operant boxes and reversal learning paradigms which have certain limitations.
 In such paradigms, the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection, making it difficult to separate different drives and heuristics for exploration.
 A model-free win-stay lose-shift strategy is efficient in handling the reverse learning which discourages and doesn’t allow for observing model-based planning behavior in exploration.
-In this study, we investigated the exploration in rats using a spatial navigation Horizon Task (Wilson et al., 2014) adapted to rats to address the above limitations.
-We compare the rat performance to that of human using identical measures.
-Overall, we find a good correspondence between human and rats and establish this new task as a new rodent model for studying the explore-exploit decision making processes.
+In this study, we investigated exploration in rats using a spatial navigation Horizon Task (Wilson et al., 2014) adapted to rats to address the above limitations.
+We compared the rat performance to that of humans using identical measures.
+Overall, we found a good correspondence between human and rats and established this task as a new rodent model for studying the explore-exploit decision making processes.

 Keywords: explore-exploit dilemma, directed and random exploration, win-stay lose-shift, planning horizon